-1. GRANTS (sometimes mistakenly called scholarships) which is money that is given to a student based on financial need of the student.
-Grant money is NOT paid back; it is FREE MONEY but you must re-apply each year.
-Grants do not depend on grades, class rank, courses, or College
+1. GRANTS (sometimes mistakenly called scholarships) consist of money that is given to a student based on the financial need of the student.
+Grant money is NOT paid back; it is FREE MONEY, but you must re-apply each year.
+Grants do not depend on grades, class rank, courses, or

-Board scores.
-Grants depend on financial need; the lower the income and assets of a family, the higher the chances are for getting a grant and the higher the grant amount will be.
+College Board scores.
+Grants depend on financial need; the lower the income and assets of a family, the higher the chances are of getting a grant and the higher the grant amount will be.